-A 2008 survey found that about 50 percent of U.S. physicians gave their patients placebos when there was no effective treatment available—because much of the time they make patients feel better, even though the American Medical Association’s policy on placebos says physicians may use placebos for diagnosis or treatment only if the patient is informed of and agrees to its use.
+A 2008 survey found that about 50 percent of a representative sample of 679 internists and rheumatologists gave their patients placebos when there was no effective treatment available.
+They did so because much of the time placebos make patients feel better, even though the American Medical Association’s policy on placebos says physicians may use placebos for diagnosis or treatment only if the patient is informed of and agrees to its use.

 And, in practice, placebo deception may not be necessary, but Kaptchuk makes clear that it still plays a vital role in identifying effective remedies in drug trials.

 “It tells you whether the drug adds something to the context of care in the provider–patient relationship,” he said.

 This highlights the most important takeaway from Kaptchuk’s study: the realization that medicine is much more than drugs, procedures, and surgeries.
 In a world of evidence-based care, it’s easy to forget that the relationships and belief systems in medicine still hold substantial healing power.

 “It’s about activating self-healing properties that all human beings have,” Kaptchuk said.